 “Nature’s book always contains the truth; we must only learn to read it.”Sepp Holzer

 As always, thanks for being here and reading.
 I hold no patent on learning and claim no virtue in it either, so comment on this article if you have anything to add.
-Please consider supporting these articles and our future endeavours to make the world better and simpler by becoming a Patron.
+Please consider supporting these articles and our future endeavours to make the world better and simpler by becoming a Patron or supporting us.

 Microbes are the armies of the microscopic world.
 Mankind assumed tiny life-forms existed since the early days, but during the 1600s, we had the capabilities to look at them through microscopes and confirm their presence.
 Microbes are utterly diverse in form, live in every habitat from the frozen arctics to boiling geysers, and exist inside, outside or around plants, animals, rocks, etc. Without micro-organisms, we could not produce vinegar, wine, beer, cheese, or antibiotics.
 They can clean up water or cause it to rot.
 They are everywhere, and without them, nothing would exist.
 But what does it mean for soil?

 People like Gabe Brown refer to the “Soil food web” a lot.
 It sounds like something edible, and it almost is.
 All soil life, in healthy soil, needs carbon to exist.
 This carbon stems from the breakdown of other organic matter, dead organisms, bacterial waste (metabolism) and exudates from plants.
 Soil must be alive, and for it to be alive, it needs to have a fully functional circle of life or food web.